johnmackintosh/runcharter/README.md

 Non useful observations (points on the median) are ignored and are not highlighted.

-The main motivation is to analyse many charts at once, but you can also create and analyse a single runchart, or iterate, plot and save many individual charts.
+The main motivation is to analyse many charts at once, but you can also create and analyse a single run chart, or iterate, plot and save many individual charts.

 The runcharter function - input
 -------------------------------